Government report highlights how Advanced Manufacturing Research is transforming business

 In 2010 the UK invested £200 million in a network of Catapult Centres designed to close the gap between universities and industry, creating infrastructures which would rapidly translate research into productivity.

-The most advanced of these centres across the UK focus on High-Value Manufacturing, with The University of Sheffield home to two of the UK's seven centres - the Advanced Manufacturing Research Centre (AMRC) and the Nuclear AMRC.
+The most advanced of these centres across the UK focus on High-Value Manufacturing, with The University of Sheffield home to two of the UK's six centres - the Advanced Manufacturing Research Centre (AMRC) and the Nuclear AMRC.

 A report published today (5th November, 2014) for the Department of Business, Industry and Skills by the entrepreneur Hermann Hauser marks the success of this investment in stimulating business development and economic growth, and calls for greater investment in UK research and development, leading to 30 CATAPULT centres across the UK by 2030.